 Climatologically, wet or dry climatic conditions occur when rainfall is above or below the long-term average (Huho, 2017).
 Based on this definition and with a long-term mean of 562.1mm, between 1993 and 2023 wet episodes occurred in 38.7% of the period while dry conditions were experienced in 61.3% of the same period.
 This reveals that episodes of drought climatic conditions were more prevalent in the Sub-County than episodes of wet climatic conditions.
 With 61.3% of the period experiencing drought episodes, this translated to a drought cycle of once after every 2 years which negatively impacted food security.

 High year-to-year rainfall variations characterizes the arid and semi-arid regions due to the low and erratic rainfall they experience (Huho, 2017).
 The coefficient of variation (CV) was used to determine variation in annual total rainfall.
 According to the Australian Bureau of Meteorology (2010), the magnitude of CV is classified as follows: less than 20% as less variable, 20% to 30% as moderately variable and more than 30% as highly variable.
 Omotoso et al. (2023) reveals that a high variation in rainfall leads to floods or drought while consistent rainfall is essential for crop production.
-The CV was calculated as follows.

-CV = (Standard deviation ÷ Mean) × 100

-= (179.9 ÷ 562.1) × 100

-= 32%

 A CV of 32% was obtained which implied that annual rainfall amounts fluctuated significantly around the long-term mean therefore being less predictable, heightening the Sub-County’s vulnerability to drought.
 These findings validate a report by MoALF (2016) that rainfall patterns have become increasingly erratic and unreliable thus increasing drought conditions in Makueni County over the past three decades.